 FUTA Tax Rate 2023: How Much Are FUTA Taxes?

-For 2022, the FUTA tax rate is 6%, per the IRS.
+The FUTA tax rate for 2022 and 2023 is 6%.
 The FUTA tax applies to the first $7,000 in wages you pay an employee throughout the calendar year.
 This $7,000 is known as the taxable wage base.

-It’s worth noting that you’ll also need to pay SUTA taxes (thanks to the State Unemployment Tax Act) for your employees as well.
+Most employers must also pay SUTA taxes (thanks to the State Unemployment Tax Act).
 FUTA is federal and SUTA is state.
 However, FUTA and SUTA tax rates and wage base amounts may not be the same.
-(Check with your individual state taxing authority for details about your SUTA rate and wage base requirements.)
+(Check with your individual state taxing authority in any state where you pay employee wages for details about SUTA rate and wage base requirements.)

 FUTA Tax Credit

-Your business will generally be able to claim the maximum 5.4% credit if it can satisfy both of the eligibility requirements below:
+Your business will generally be able to claim the 5.4% credit if it can satisfy both of the eligibility requirements below:

 - Your company paid its state unemployment insurance taxes on time (and in full).

 - The state where your business files taxes is not a credit reduction state.

 Credit Reduction States

 Sometimes states need to borrow money from the federal government to pay unemployment benefits.
+(This was especially true during the pandemic.)
 Specifically, the states borrow funds from the Federal Unemployment Trust Fund.

-A FUTA credit reduction state is a state that borrowed money from the trust fund but failed to repay those funds by their due date.
+A FUTA credit reduction state is a state that borrowed money from the trust fund but failed to repay those funds by the due date.
 When this happens, the Department of Labor generally steps in and names the state a credit reduction state for FUTA taxes.

-If you live in a credit reduction state, you might not be eligible for the full credit against your FUTA tax rate.
-The result is that you could have to pay more unemployment taxes for each employee until your state repays its loan.
+If a business pays wages subject to unemployment tax in a credit reduction state, your business may not be eligible for the full credit against your FUTA tax rate.
+The result is that your business may have to pay more unemployment taxes for each employee until your state repays its loan balance.